8:00 Faculty meets for devotions, discussion and prayer

 - English Language Arts:

 Our language arts is taught using a variety of resources.
-Over the past two years we have been transitioning our reading instruction to a workshop model.
+Over the past three years we have been transitioning our reading instruction to a workshop model.
 Reading Workshop is a model of teaching reading that allows the teacher to teach a short mini-lesson to the entire class and then work with students one-on-one or with a small group of students that are at the same reading level.
 This gives all students the opportunity to grow in their reading and understanding of text.
 In addition to Reading Workshop we continue teaching phonics/word study, spelling, handwriting and English.
-At HCA our staff is committed to getting students prepared for where God may lead them after high school.
+At HCA, our staff is committed to getting students prepared for where God may lead them after high school.
 We have noticed a need to add more writing in our curriculum and will be working together as a staff to develop a plan to increase our writing and give students opportunities to write a variety of genres in every grade level.

 True Curriculum: While the above lists the physical curriculum in our building, we believe the true curriculum is our born again staff and the atmosphere in our building.
 We expect our staff to bring Christ in everything they do and to shine His light and truth.
 We also encourage our students to pursue character development with others through our mentor program and group work in class.